radoone/nameday-mcp/README.md

 2. **Test via Claude Desktop:**
    - In Claude Desktop settings, add a new MCP server as described below (see "Claude Desktop Configuration").
    - Connect to the server and ask questions like:
-     - "Kedy má meniny Peter?"
+     - "Kedy má nameday Peter?"
-     - "Kto má meniny 29. júna?"
+     - "Kto má nameday 29. júna?"
    - If you get a correct answer, the offline mode works.

 ---